syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Colorspace.md

 ## Working with color space in document

-You can set the color space using ColorSpace property in PDF document.
+You can set the color space by using ColorSpace property in PDF document.

 It supports the following types